Shatavari the “Queen of herbs”

 - Essential fatty acids

 Shatavari may help with edema due to its natural diuretic effects.
 It helps with postpartum fatigue and can help balance stress and our mood.
-It has been shown to be helpful for relieving depression.(5)
+It helps relieve depression.(5)

 Shatavari side effects & cautions: